-American Structurepoint Proactively Ensures a Positive End User Experience in their Citrix & NVIDIA GRID vGPU Environment
+American Structurepoint Proactively Ensures a Positive End User Experience in their Citrix & NVIDIA GRID vGPU Environment for Virtual Workforce

 “If we can’t see what’s happening at any infrastructure level, we are in big trouble, because we would just be guessing at the root cause of a specific issue.

-To us, Goliath Technologies’ key value is pulling metrics for Citrix XenApp/XenDesktop, End User Experience, NVIDIA GRID vGPU and the supporting IT infrastructure into a single console, so we have broad and deep visibility to preempt potential issues and if they do occur, troubleshoot quickly.” -Adam Martin, IT Director, American Structurepoint
+To us, Goliath Technologies’ key value is pulling metrics for Citrix XenApp/XenDesktop, End User Experience, NVIDIA GRID vGPU and the supporting IT infrastructure into a single console, so we have broad and deep visibility to preempt potential issues and, if they do occur, troubleshoot quickly.” -Adam Martin, IT Director, American Structurepoint

-The Business Challenge: Deliver Graphics-intensive Apps & a Positive End User Experience to Remote Workers
+The Business Challenge: Deliver Graphics-Intensive Apps & a Positive End User Experience to Remote Workers

 They also knew that delivering such a graphics intensive application across the WAN would not be efficient because of the amount of bandwidth required to offer a great end user experience.